-This website/blog is dedicated to showcasing the beauty of nature in all its forms.
-I am lucky to live in one of the most beautiful places in the world, and many of my pictures were taken in Alberta, Canada, within a 300 km radius of my Calgary home.
+She considers herself lucky to live in Calgary, Alberta, close to some of the most diversified environments in the world.
 From the stark, desert-like climate of the east to the lush forests of the west, the landscape of Alberta is as varied and unique as its animal (and human) inhabitants.

 - Conducted a Webinar entitled Bear Jams and Beyond: An Exploration of Conscious & Respectful Wildlife Viewing for The Fur-Bearers in October 2017

 - Presented Celebrating Creatures Great and Small for World Animal Day in Calgary, Oct 2017

 - Photography was on display at Human Potential 360 in Calgary from September 2016 to October 2017

 - Presented for the Cochrane Camera Club, May 2017

 - Presented for the Group of Ten Photography Club in Assiniboia, SK in April, 2017

 - Conducted a Webinar entitled Confessions of a Wildlife Photographer for The Fur-Bearers in February 2016

 - Celebrating Mother Nature exhibit was on display at Essentia Mattress store in Calgary from May to July 2015

 - Won the top award in Mount Royal University’s annual travel photography contest for my image from Peru: Sparkling Violetear in 2014